Reading time 9 Mins

 - Notify OSHA within 8 hours of a workplace fatality or within 24 hours of any work-related inpatient hospitalization, amputation or loss of an eye.

-- Not retaliate against workers for using their rights under the law, including their right to report a work-related injury or illness.
+- Not retaliate or discriminate against workers for using their rights under the law, including their right to report a work-related injury or illness.

 What types of inspection and enforcement activities does OSHA conduct?